 Movement/brain break: Since everything is new, we do this part entirely together and they can just watch what I do.
-We begin with levántense, siéntense, manos arriba, and mano abajo.
+We begin with levántate, siéntate, manos arriba, and manos abajo.
 Eventually, the first two will come in handy so I can give them directions in Spanish.
 Today, it’s just fun moving.

 2nd Activity: I teach the first line to Los pollitos: Los pollitos dicen pío, pío, pío.
 I show my chick puppet (free printable) to teach el pollito, and move the mouth for pío, pío.
 I circle both pollito and dice. ¿El pollito dice <muu>? ¡No! ¿El elefante dice <pío>? ¡No! ¿El pollito dice <pío? ¡Sí! etc. Once the kids feel comfortable with that phrase, I give them their own little chick, and we sing the first line several times.

-Closing: Review Buenos días, and color or send home a picture of a sunrise or waking up, and/or a chick.
+Closing: We review the song, and color the buenos días, buenas tardes, and buenas noches cards.
+After gluing them on popsicle sticks, they are kept for practice at home and next week.
 I send the kids home with a plastic folder, with lyrics, coloring pages, and the puppet.
 We tell each other adiós or chau and we’re done!